-See also the Optimal routing settings and the Optimal routing ribbon help.
+Available on the Optimal routing ribbon.
+See also the Optimal routing settings help.

 This is one of Expedition's most powerful and refined features.

 Expedition easily routes over complex routes with multiple GRIB fields containing both wind and current information.